-Members of Atkins Library’s Scholarly Communications Committee have been working with the Office of Legal Affairs to develop a campus-wide open access policy.
-An open access policy would enable the university to archive the full text of faculty journal articles in UNC Charlotte’s open repository, Niner Commons.
-This aligns with UNC Charlotte’s existing copyright policy, under which faculty grant the university a non-exclusive license to use their work for non-commercial educational and research uses.
+The UNC Charlotte Open Access Policy was approved by the faculty and adopted by the university in April 2024.
+An open access policy enables the university to archive the full text of faculty journal articles in UNC Charlotte’s open repository, Niner Commons.
+The policy aligns with UNC Charlotte’s existing copyright policy, under which faculty grant the university a non-exclusive license to use their work for non-commercial educational and research uses.

 Open access policies are a well established practice within the scholarly communications landscape, with the majority of policies passed over ten years ago.
-We are excited to bring this to the campus.
+We are excited to have officially adopted an OA Policy on our campus.
 You can learn more about the proposed policy through these resources:

 FAQs